 Broadly speaking a SIEM monitors data across different channels and identifies deviances.
-When a potential issue is detected, a SIEM would typically search for additional information, create an alert and make security control recommendations.
+When a potential issue is detected, the system would typically search for additional information, create an alert and make security control recommendations.
 You can program a system with rules or use correlation logs to establish relationships between event log entries.
-Advanced SIEMs can include User and Entity Behavior Analytics (UEBA) and Security Orchestration and Automated Response (SOAR).
+Advanced systems can include User and Entity Behavior Analytics (UEBA) and Security Orchestration and Automated Response (SOAR).

 This system increases visibility of critical security threats and provides faster resolution for incidents.
 It provides an overall view with insights to voluminous incidents for your IT team to proactively investigate.

 Originally adopted by larger enterprises that were driven by compliance, SIEM is now being implemented by smaller organizations as security threats become more rampant and advanced.
 The capability of being able to oversee and monitor data from all sources has made it easier for organization of all sizes to efficiently track security issues from a single view point.

 Benefits of SIEM system

 Increase in efficiency, reporting, analysis and retention

 This system can collate event logs from multiple networks and devices enabling you to identify potential issues more easily and speed up reporting and analysis.
 It also facilitates data retention for longer time periods so analysis and decisions can be made with more thorough data sets.

 A quick response can reduce the financial costs associated with a security incident saving you hundreds and thousands of dollars.

 By spotting and identifying security breaches early on, SIEM can dramatically reduce the impact of threats on your business.